 Homemade pizza with store-bought dough is easy and fast to prepare.
-Simply thaw the ready-made rough, shape, and load with your favorite pizza toppings, and bake to perfection.
+Simply thaw the ready-made rough, shape it, and load it with your favorite pizza toppings, and bake to perfection.

-- Things you can make from frozen dough
+- How Do you make pizza from frozen dough?

-- How to make pizza from frozen bread dough
+- the recipe to make pizza from Bridgford ready made frozen dough

 I am a big fan of frozen bread dough.
 It’s such a simple and handy ingredient – and much more versatile than you might think.